ethanresnick/json-api/UPGRADING.md

+# 3.0.0-rc.4.0.2 (Unpublished)
+## Breaking Changes
+- Remove long-deprecated signature for `ExpressStrategy.sendResult`.
+If you're a TS user and your code still compiles, this doesn't effect you.

 # 3.0.0-rc.4.0.1
 - More accurate types, especially: replacing `Query` with a `RunnableQuery` union type in various signatures.
 This may cause small breakage for Typescript users.